 One way to deal with multiple debt payments is by consolidating.
 Debt consolidation is a form of money management where you pay off existing debts by taking out one new loan, usually through a debt consolidation loan, a balance transfer credit card, student loan refinancing, a home equity loan or a HELOC.
-Here’s what you need to know about debt consolidation and which method could work best for you.

 What is debt consolidation?